Rice MAcc & Business Prerequisites

 Educational Requirements for a Texas CPA License

-The Texas State Board of Public Accountancy (TSBPA) requires CPA candidates to have completed 150 collegiate credit hours to sit for the CPA Exam.
-Of those 150 credit hours, 24 must be from qualifying related business courses.
+The Texas State Board of Public Accountancy (TSBPA) requires CPA candidates to complete 150 collegiate credit hours to sit for the CPA Exam.
+Of those 150 hours, 24 must come from qualifying related business courses.

-The curriculum of Rice’s Master of Accounting program provides 9 of the related business credit hours.
-Therefore, incoming Rice MAcc students need to have completed the remaining 15 credit hours before starting the program.
+The curriculum of Rice’s Master of Accounting program provides 9 of these related business credit hours.
+Therefore, incoming Rice MAcc students must have completed the remaining 15 credit hours before starting the program.

 What are “Related Business” Courses?

-Related business courses are any non-accounting business area classes.
-The TSBPA categorizes these business courses into the following nine subject areas:
+Related business courses are non-accounting classes in business disciplines.
+The TSBPA groups these courses into the following subject areas:

-There are two important caveats about these subject areas.
+Two important caveats apply to these subject areas.

-Second, the TSBPA will accept a maximum of only 6 credit hours per subject area.
-Keeping this cap in mind, you will need to carefully review your college transcripts to determine if you have met the required 15 related business credits.
-Using this table, take into account the subject areas that the 9 credits of Rice MAcc related business coursework fall under.
-For example, since the Rice MAcc program includes a 3-credit business law class, only 3 credits of business law coursework taken prior to the MAcc program will count toward the related business credit hours in the “Business Law” category.
+Keeping these caps in mind, carefully review your college transcript(s) to determine whether you have met the required 15 related business credit hours.
+Use the table of course requirements to account for the subject areas covered by the 9 related business credits in the Rice MAcc curriculum.
+For example, because the Rice MAcc program includes a 3-credit business law course, only 3 additional credits of business law taken prior to the program will count toward the “Business Law” category.

 Interested in Rice Business?